 Some companies prefer not to rely on home users to configure their router/firewalls correctly to comply with the requirements of Cyber Essentials.

-The only way to remove the router from scope is to use a VPN from the endpoint to “tunnel through” the user’s router/firewall.
+The only way to remove the router from scope is to use a VPN from the endpoint to always “tunnel through” the user’s router/firewall.
 Using any other method, such as forcing user devices to use a web proxy, is not sufficient.
-VPNs must be “Full Tunnel” and not “Split Tunnel” where the home router IP is advertised should they type “What is MY IP” into a google search.
+VPNs must be “Always on”, “Full Tunnel” and not “Split Tunnel”.
+That is to say, whenever the home worker types “what is my IP” into Google, the home router IP must not be returned.

 If the mobile device can access the internet and it accesses company data that is either resident on the company network or via other hosted/cloud services (such as email in Office 365 or Gmail) then that device is in scope and must be included in the responses.